-On 60 metres, I have seen stable series of CQ’s from ZS stations with about -27 dB and when taking the 6 dB into account, it would require FT8 to be stable at around -21 dB, which is not the case.
-So I would say that the 6 dB estimate is not far from the truth or even a bit optimistic.
+On 60 metres, stable series of CQ’s from ZS stations were seen with about -27 dB and when taking the 6 dB difference into account, it would require FT8 to be stable at around -21 dB, which is clearly not the case.
+This illustrates that the 6 dB estimate is not far from the truth or maybe even a bit optimistic.

 Having made numerous QSOs with JT65, it seems that fading affects JT65 less.
 Again, the longer transmissions are expected to be responsible for the better reliability.